top of page

 • The walk begins from the Jaffa Clock Tower (A).
 Proceed on Yefet Street in the direction away from the traffic circle.
 Take the first right onto Ruslan Street.

 This clock tower was erected in 1903, in the Ottoman period.
 It was financed by the different communities in Jaffa to mark Sultan Abdul Hamid II’s silver jubilee.
 It was one of about 100 clock towers erected throughout the Ottoman Empire and one of eight built in Israel.
 Each of the tower’s 4 clocks faces in a different direction.
-The clocktower promoted a message that Jaffa was developing and modernizing.
-This area has become a popular venue for cultural events and performances.
+The clocktower provided a focus for the development and modernization of the center of Jaffa.
+In the Ottoman period, this square was the administrative center for the city.
+The hotel, for example, was once a prison.
+This area is now a popular venue for cultural events and performances.

-• Just after turning onto Ruslin St., you will notice that a section of the paving of the road is in a different color than the rest of the road.
-This was where the main fortified gate of the Ottoman city was located.
+• Just after turning onto Russlan St., you will notice that a section of the paving of the road is in a different color than the rest of the road and there is a marble structure on its right side.
+This was where the main fortified Jerusalem Gate of the Ottoman city was located.
 It was removed to make way for the road.
-The marble structure on the right side of the road (as you are currently walking) is the Suleiman Fountain (B) (minus its taps).
+The marble structure is the Suleiman Fountain or Sabil Suleiman (B) (without any of its taps).

-The fountain was built in the Ottoman period in the 17th century and named after Suleiman the Magnificent who reigned at the beginning of the 16th century.
-It was placed outside the gate as a welcoming gesture for visitors to refresh themselves with fresh water before entering the city.
+This fountain was part of the broader water infrastructure program initiated and expanded under Governor Muhammad Abu Nabbut in the early 19th century, and was named after Suleiman the Magnificent, who reigned in the 16th century.
+It was placed outside the gate as a welcoming gesture for visitors and for them to refresh themselves with fresh water before entering the city.

 • Just after the Jaffa Great Mosque take the first alley on the right side of the road to a covered fountain, the Sabil Abu Nabut or Abu Nabat Fountain ©.
 As distinct from the Suleiman Fountain, this fountain was located within the city.

-This fountain was built in the 19th century by Muhammad Abu Nabu, the Ottoman governor of the town.
-He was the governor who began the restoration of Jaffa after the massacres of Napoleon.
+This fountain was also built by Muhammad Abu Nabu, the Ottoman governor of the town.
 The fountain has typical Ottoman architecture with a central dome supported by pillars.
-The fountain was a big deal when it was built as it provided clean running water in comfortable shaded conditions at a time when access to clean water was otherwise limited for many citizens.
+The fountain was a big deal when it was built since it provided clean running water in comfortable shaded conditions at a time when access to clean water was otherwise limited.

 • Continue ahead from the fountain by the left fork of the paved road towards the sea.
 Then turn left on the coastal road Aliya HaShniya.
 You will pass a number of religious buildings on your left that catered for visitors/pilgrims and sailors of different faiths who were travelling by sea.
 First is the small Sea Mosque for those of the Muslim faith.
 It is quite old, at least as old as the 17th century.
 Some buildings after this, just before the road turns into a walkway, is the ancient Armenian Convent of St. Nicholas (D).
 It has two crosses over its entrance, one above the other.
 This church reminds us that the Armenian Church was the first Christian church in this country and that Armenia became Christian even before the Roman Empire.